 PayCycle Inc. is an independent company.
 Although we use this company for payroll services, we have no knowledge of their operations except as posted on their website.
 If you have any questions regarding the operation of their service, please contact PayCycle directly through links provided on their website.

 The typical PayCycle payroll processing involves logging on to the PayCycle website and authorizing the payment of salary.
 The salary can be directly deposited into employee accounts, and federal taxes can be paid electronically.
 The entire payroll is debited from your bank account.
-The total typical cost is about $40 per month for this service.
+The total typical cost is about $45 per month (plus a small set up fee) for this service.

 In addition, if we set up your PayCycle account, you can allow us to access your payroll to provide assistance with input, planning or form filing as may arise from time to time.